subramanya2107/d3js-phantomjs-demo/README.md

 and data for generating the chart

-7: so if you want to create new charts just make a copy of sample-chart.html , change the code in chartBuilder function, make sure not change function name.
+7: so if you want to create new charts just make a copy of sample-chart.html , change the code in chartBuilder function, make sure not change function name and not remove added scripts.

+8: change the "inFile" in inupt data to match the new html.file